 I only rode on the sweep that one day.
 For the rest of the trip I chose to relax on an oar-rigged raft, with the occasional jaunt on a paddleboat.

 Without having to paddle, I had the time to take in my surroundings and quiz the other guides on their Middle Fork history.
 Captain Guleke made a cameo in everyone’s historical accounts.

 On the last day of the trip the Middle Fork merges with the Main Salmon.
 For four miles you float the Main until taking out at Cache Bar.
 To miss the crowds and hasten the process of de-rigging and shuttling the guests back to Salmon, we took off at a small boat ramp three or so miles before Cache Bar.
 As we eddied out, waiting our turn, my guide pointed to a small cabin on river left.
 “Used to be owned by two scow drivers, Don and Clyde Smith,” he said.
 “But I’d check the validity of that before you publish it.
 You know how boatmen’s stories are.”
 I snapped a picture just in case.

 My first time down the Middle Fork was the final voyage for this particular sweep boat.
 With a busted sweep, the boat specially made by Firestone in 1978 was set to retire.
 If a sweep could talk, I’m sure she’d say her goodbyes, as I said goodbye—for now—to the River of No Return.

-This article appears in the O.A.R.S.
-2017 Adventures Catalog.
-For more tips and travel inspiration, request a free copy.
+This article originally appeared in the OARS Adventures Catalog.
+For more tips and travel inspiration, request a free copy of the latest edition.
 Photos courtesy of Ashley Peel and Justin Bailie.